jonn1723/jonn1723.github.io/_posts/2024-02-01-Customer-Services-Key-Performance-Indicator-Dashboard.md

 The slicer located in the "Request Type Breakdown" chart is a dropdown that allows for filtering by month.
 For each request type, we can also see the average time needed for the CSR to resolve the request.
 ![image](https://github.com/jonn1723/jonn1723.github.io/assets/127183309/13baefe9-f198-4d7f-b026-c090fff34c9e)

 That's it for my project for now!
 As I continue to learn, I'll be updating or creating new dashboard to help consolidate what I learnt in the course.
-Any suggestions or feedback would be highly appreciated!
+Any suggestions or feedback would be greatly appreciated!